As your Illinois Comptroller since being sworn in on December 5, 2016

 5) Cut her own budget to lead by example

-Comptroller Mendoza made the lowest request for a GRF appropriation level for the Illinois State Comptroller’s Office in 20 years.
+Comptroller Mendoza made the lowest request for a General Revenue Fund appropriation level for the Illinois State Comptroller’s Office in 20 years.

 6) Prioritized education and social services funding

 Comptroller Mendoza expedited payments to those struggling most during the budget impasse.
 She sent more categorical payments to State schools in one year than any Comptroller in State history and prioritized payments to social service providers, including those offering hospice care and care for seniors, that had languished under the prior administration.

 7) Uncovered fraud and froze irresponsible State spending